09 Feb How Do I Find The Right Staff For My RAL?

 Following a positive interview, here are steps you can take to help ensure an effective home care agreement.

-Call the job applicant’s references.
-Previous employers and other references might confirm your impressions of the individual, or they might share “red flags” that you missed.
+- Call the job applicant’s references.
+There will always be a few bad eggs in any business who will take advantage of the employer and or the clients.
+That is not to say you can always weed them out, but a simple call to references will help you find the right ones most of the time.
+If you have someone who is unwilling to submit their references, that is a red flag that you should not ignore.
+No matter how good the rest of their credentials look, stay away.
+Previous employers and other references might confirm your impressions of the individual, or they might share other “red flags” that you missed.
 When you speak with other employers, ask about the worker’s punctuality and work quality.
 Ask why the person no longer holds that job position.

-Consider paying for a criminal background check.
+- Consider paying for a criminal background check.
+Another service you can use to check for criminal records and past behavior is Intelius or SentryLink.
+If they have any dark records, you can be sure to come up with those here.
 Ask your local police station for guidance to get an accurate report.
 Many companies offer background checks via smartphone apps or the web, but their reports can be misleading.
 Some RAL owners might find this step a little intimidating, but it is worth remembering that these potential employees are the face of your business and are responsible for ensuring your resident’s health and safety.

 Check in during your caregiver’s work shifts.
 Especially when the work arrangement is new, spend time at the home to help familiarize the caregiver with your seniors’ needs.
 Periodically drop by unannounced during a shift to ensure that all is well.
 When setting up employment, schedule a regular time to meet with employees to address concerns about job duties and to evaluate the status of your residents’ health and well-being.